-The European Union's covered bond directive (EU) 2019/2162 and regulation (EU) 2019/2160 (together, the "New EU Covered Bond Legislation") came into effect on 7 January 2020 (with a maximum 30 months transposition period after the effective date) and on 8 July 2022, the New EU Covered Bond Legislation was implemented in Sweden by amendments to the Covered Bonds Act.
-The amended Covered Bonds Act contains, inter alia, introduction of maturity extensions, changes with regards to which assets may be included in the Cover Pool and a requirement of a certain liquidity buffer (see also "Summary of the Swedish covered bonds legislation").
-For a covered bond that has been issued before 8 July 2022, the previous version of the Covered Bonds Act as in force until 8 July 2022 (the "Old Covered Bonds Act") will, as a main principle, continue to apply during the remaining part of such covered bond's maturity.
-For tap issues made after 8 July 2022, certain transitional provisions will apply.
-However, to ensure a smooth transition to the new rules, statements made in the preparatory work to the amended Covered Bonds Act indicates that issuers with covered bonds issued under the Old Covered Bonds Act that benefit from the same Cover Pool as covered bonds issued under the Covered Bonds Act may apply the new legislation to the Cover Pool in its entirety, but that this shall be determined by the application of the law.
+The European Union's covered bond directive (EU) 2019/2162 and regulation (EU) 2019/2160 (together, the "EU Covered Bond Legislation") came into effect on 7 January 2020 and on 8 July 2022, the EU Covered Bond Legislation was implemented in Sweden by amendments to the Covered Bonds Act.
+The Covered Bonds Act contains, inter alia, maturity extensions, provisions with regards to which assets may be included in the Cover Pool and a requirement of a certain liquidity buffer (see also Section "Summary of the Swedish covered bonds legislation").
+For a covered bond that has been issued before 8 July 2022, the previous version of the Covered Bonds Act as in force until 8 July 2022 will, as a main principle, continue to apply during the remaining part of such covered bond's maturity.

 As of the date of this Prospectus, legal practice from the SFSA relating to the new rules is limited.

-In addition to the Covered Bonds Act the SFSA has issued regulations and recommendations under the authority conferred on it by the Covered Bonds Act (Finansinspektionens föreskrifter och allmänna råd om säkerställda obligationer (FFFS 2013:1), most recently updated version FFFS 2022:12) (the "SFSA Regulation") (see also "Summary of the Swedish covered bonds legislation").
+In addition to the Covered Bonds Act the SFSA has issued regulations and recommendations under the authority conferred on it by the Covered Bonds Act (Finansinspektionens föreskrifter och allmänna råd om säkerställda obligationer (FFFS 2013:1), most recently updated version FFFS 2022:12) (the "SFSA Regulation") (see also Section "Summary of the Swedish covered bonds legislation").